Skip to main

 First of all, a disallowed-list of domains-to-block is much more difficult to maintain than an allowed-list of domains-to-allow (even if we’ve off-loaded most of the maintenance to the community).
 And second, there’s something less-than-ideal about fetching a raw .txt file directly from someone else’s GitHub repo, making assumptions about the format of the file contents, and then relying on it as part of our build/deploy process.

-So we’ve recently also implemented many of the methods outlined in this guide, most notably using an allowed-list filter to exclude any hostnames we haven’t explicitly authorized.
+So we’ve recently also implemented some improvements, most notably using an allowed-list filter to exclude any hostnames we haven’t explicitly authorized.
 This takes care of most of the spam, and is arguably cleaner and easier to maintain.

 We haven’t been using this technique for long, but so far the results have been positive.
 If it continues to work well, we’ll likely remove the referral-blocking code entirely.